 Thomas has been with the practice since early 2012 following the completion of his studies at Edinburgh College of Art.
 Since then he has led a number of complex alteration and extension projects to historic buildings within and around Edinburgh’s World Heritage Site, and has played a significant role on other projects including Madelvic House, the Queensferry charrette process, and houses in Edinburgh and Fife.

-He is currently Project Architect for the community redevelopment of The Crook Inn in the Scottish Borders, a new house and steading in the Perthshire Highlands, as well as substantial domestic projects in the Cairngorm National Park and on the Fife coast.
-Thomas is spearheading the adoption of new BIM workflows and software in the office, with WT Architecture looking to implement these new working practices for all new projects in the future.
+Thomas is currently Project Architect for the community redevelopment of The Crook Inn in the Scottish Borders, a new house and steading in the Perthshire Highlands, as well as substantial domestic projects in the Cairngorm National Park and on the Fife coast.
+He is also spearheading the adoption of new BIM workflows and software in the office, with WT Architecture looking to implement these new working practices for all new projects in the future.

 BArch(Hons), DipArch, ARB